thameem-a/COMP-472/notes/Chapter 1.md

 ## 🎯 State of the Art in AI

-Capabilities AI can currently achieve:
+Capabilities that AI can currently achieve (with varying levels of success):

-- Play a decent game of table tennis
+- **Play a decent game of table tennis**
-- Drive safely along a curving mountain road
+- **Drive safely along a curving mountain road**
-- Buy a week's worth of groceries online
+- **Buy a week's worth of groceries online**
-- Play bridge reasonably well
+- **Play bridge reasonably well**
 - Discover and prove new mathematical theorems
-- Design and execute research in molecular biology
+- Design and execute research programs in molecular biology
-- Write funny stories intentionally
+- **Write intentionally funny stories** *(subjective — humor quality may vary)*
-- Give competent legal advice in specialized fields
+- **Give competent legal advice in specialized areas of law**
-- Translate spoken English to Swedish in real time
+- **Translate spoken English into spoken Swedish in real-time**
-- Hold a conversation for an hour
+- **Hold a conversation with a human for an hour** *(subjective — depends on context and depth)*
-- Perform complex surgical operations
+- Perform complex surgical operations with robotic assistance
-- (Almost) unload a dishwasher perfectly without parental scolding!
+- **(Almost) unload a dishwasher perfectly without parental scolding!** *(still an aspirational challenge!)*

----
+> 🧠 **Note:** Some tasks like humor generation and long conversations are still subjective and vary greatly based on human expectations and evaluation criteria.

 ## 🚨 Risks and Benefits of AI